kyscg/kyscg.github.io/_reads/2025books.md

 This book is not about the wars that Napoleon waged, but rather, a global history during the Napoleonic Wars.
 Very deceptive title if you ask me, bordering on dishonest.
 Albeit interesting at times, this is not what I wanted when I picked up the book.
 I have boarded the wrong train, I need to get off asap.
 The first few chapters are just backstory backstory backstory where everyone is pairwise fighting everyone else.
 And the backstory never stops.

-the second chapter is titled "the 18th century international order" and completely excludes the east. classic." at least the cover is pretty.
+the second chapter is titled "the 18th century international order" and completely excludes the east. classic. at least the cover is pretty.

 #### 15. [Our Oriental Heritage](https://www.simonandschuster.com/books/Our-Oriental-Heritage/Will-Durant/The-Story-of-Civilization/9781451646689) by Will Durant <span style="float: right;">`(4.5/5)`</span>